Dduk Guk (Korean Rice Cake Soup)

 If possible, try to use locally or freshly made rice cakes.
 The refrigerated or frozen rice cakes are usually a bit dry.
-You can most likely find these rice cakes in the refrigerated section of your local Korean supermarket.
+You can probably find them at your local Asian grocery store (e.g., H-mart) or online.

 Dduk Guk Soup Base